-In addition to historical information, this Quarterly Report on Form 10-Q contains forward-looking statements.
+In addition to historical information, this Annual Report on Form 10-Q contains forward-looking statements.
 Forward-looking statements involve risks and uncertainties that could and in all likelihood will cause actual results to differ materially.
-Factors that might cause or contribute to such differences include, but are not limited to, whether the Company can obtain financing as and when needed, competitive pressures, changes in technology that may render the Company's products less desirable or obsolete, changes in consumer tastes away from the type of products the Company offer, changes in the economy that would leave less disposable income to be allocated to entertainment, the loss of any member of the Company's management team and other factors over which the Company has no control.
+Factors that might cause or contribute to such differences include, but are not limited to, whether the Company can obtain financing as and when needed, competitive pressures, changes in consumer tastes away from the type of products the Company offers, changes in the economy that would leave less disposable income to be allocated to entertainment, the loss of any member of the Company's management team and other factors over which the Company has no control.
 When used in this report, the words "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates," and similar expressions are generally intended to identify forward-looking statements.
 You should not place undue reliance on these forward-looking statements, which reflect the opinion of the Company's management as of the date of this Quarterly Report.
 The Company undertakes no obligation to publicly release any revisions to the forward-looking statements after the date of this document.
 You should carefully review the documents the Company files from time to time with the Securities and Exchange Commission.
-Throughout this Annual Report, the terms, the "Company," "NuTech," and words of similar meaning refer to NuTech Digital, Inc.
+Throughout the Annual Report, the terms, the "Company," "NuTech," and words of similar meaning refer to NuTech Digital, Inc.